lsu-emdm/Programming-Music/ToneDemos/Intro-to-Tone-Part2.md

 ```
 ## We will spend more time exploring these different synths (later)

-#### Let's wrap a PolySynth around one of our Synthesizer instruments to alow for multiple instruments
+#### Let's wrap a PolySynth around one of our Synthesizer instruments to allow for multiple

 ```javascript